Skip to main content

 Built c.
 1860

-Home to more than 80 topiary animals and other figures for more than a century, Green Animals also blazes with colorful flowers from mid-April through October 1.
+Home to more than 80 topiary animals and other figures for more than a century, Green Animals also blazes with colorful flowers from May until October.
 The 7-acre property overlooks Narragansett Bay.

 Green Animals is not wheelchair-accessible.